Program overview

 • Communications Consultant: Advise organizations on effective communication strategies and content creation.

-• Editor: Review and refine written content for clarity, coherence, and style.
+• Editor: Review and refine written content for clarity, style, and accuracy.

 • Journalist: Research and report on news stories for various media outlets.